milanaryal/milanaryal.github.io/_posts/2013/2013-11-09-keep-on-going.md

 ### Walt Disney, founder of The Walt Disney Company

 Today Disney rakes in billions from merchandise, movies and theme parks around the world, but Walt Disney himself had a bit of rough start.
-He was fired by a newspaper editor because, “he lacked imagination and had no good ideas.”
+He was fired by a newspaper editor because, "he lacked imagination and had no good ideas."
 After that, Disney started a number of businesses that didn't last too long and ended with bankruptcy and failure.
 He kept plugging along, however, and eventually found a recipe for success that worked.

 ### Isaac Newton, scientist